Mauricio-MdS/Mauricio-MdS/README.md

 # Hello World, I'm Mauricio.👋

-I am a software developer passionate about creating innovative and robust solutions.
-With working experience in Java and JavaScript, I work for a large multinational company, where I am assigned to Brazil’s largest insurance company.
+As a Full Stack Developer with 2 years of experience, I specialize in backend development.
+My background extends beyond software development—I’ve spent over a decade working in finance and banking.
+Leveraging this expertise, I contributed significantly as a software developer at Brazil’s largest insurance company.

 Back-End Development Experience: